 A total of 330 ‘Hall’ class engines were built, right up to 1950.
 One of the originals, 4911 ‘Bowden Hall’ was destroyed by a direct hit by a bomb at Plymouth in 1941 - its crew, having sheltered underneath, surviving.

-5900, 'Hinderton Hall' was built at Swindon in 1931.
-It spent much of its life in the West Country, being one of several which received boiler improvements before withdrawal, from Bristol, in 1963.
+5900 ‘Hinderton Hall’ was built at Swindon in 1931.
+She spent much of her life in the West Country, being one of several which received boiler improvements before withdrawal, from Bristol, in 1963.

-One of the lucky engines sent to Woodham Bros of Barry for scrapping, it was rescued by a Society member and brought to Didcot in June 1971, fully restored by 1976, and saw considerable service again, on the main line as well as at Didcot.
-It is now on static display, and will no doubt steam again after it has reached the head of the overhaul queue.
+One of the lucky engines sent to Woodham Bros of Barry for scrapping, she was rescued by a Society member and brought to Didcot in June 1971, fully restored by 1976, and saw considerable service again, on the main line as well as at Didcot.
+She is now on static display, and will no doubt steam again after she has reached the head of the overhaul queue.